PPG Awareness Week - 10 - 15 June 2019

 PPG Awareness Week aims to promote the role and benefits of PPGs to patients, the public and health professionals, to create more understanding of the value of true patient participation also to promote the support available from N.A.P.P.

-Dr Phil Hammond, GP turned hospital doctor, journalist and broadcaster supported Patient Participation Awareness Week 2013 and had this to say………
+Dr Phil Hammond, GP turned hospital doctor, journalist and broadcaster supporting Patient Participation Awareness Week had this to say………

-There will be a national media campaign lead by N.A.P.P. and a local campaign lead by PPGs in communities supported by a Resource Pack.
+There will be a national media campaign lead by N.A.P.P. and a local campaign lead by PPGs in communities supported by the resource pack (see above)

 Click here to see what influential health stakeholders have to say about patient participation.

 We hope that all our members (and non-members!) will join with us to ‘make some noise’ about the excellent work groups undertake in partnership with their practices by organising awareness raising activities during this week even if its only putting together a display for the waiting room!
 Click here to see activities run in 2014 by local PPGs for Patient Participation Awareness Week.